Ronnie Whelan: International career

-By the age of 20 Whelan had represented the Republic of Ireland national football team at schoolboy, youth, amateur, U21 and senior level.
+By the age of 20 Whelan had represented the Republic of Ireland national team at schoolboy, youth, amateur, U21 and senior level.
 Whelan first represented his country at schoolboy level.

 Whelan was a regular for the Republic of Ireland, making his debut on 29 April 1981 when he came off the bench in the 63rd minute of the 3–1 victory over Czechoslovakia at Lansdowne Road.

 Whelan was part of the Irish side which qualified for the UEFA European Championship of 1988 in West Germany.
 He was in the team which memorably beat England 1–0, and in the next game scored a spectacular goal in a draw with the USSR.
 Defeat in the final group game, against eventual champions Netherlands, eliminated Ireland from the competition.
 In general, Ireland's style under manager Jack Charlton did not involve precision midfield play, which limited Whelan's international impact.
 He came on as a substitute against Holland in his only appearance in the 1990 World Cup, and played for less than a half against Norway in his sole 1994 World Cup game.
 In all he played 53 times for his country, scoring three goals.